milesjwinter/SCT-toolkit/README.md

 # SCT-toolkit
-Analysis toolkit for the Prototype Schwarzschild-Couder Telescope
+Analysis toolkit for the Prototype Schwarzschild-Couder Telescope.
+Work in progress...